End-to-End Conformal Calibration for Optimization Under Uncertainty: End-to-End Training of Conformally Calibrated Uncertainty Sets

 \subsection{End-to-end training and calibration}

 Thus far, we have discussed how to calibrate an uncertainty set $\Omega_\theta(x)$ of the form \eqref{eq:score_rep_uncertainty} to ensure coverage, and we described two choices of score function $s_\theta$ parametrizing common box and ellipsoidal uncertainty sets.
-However, to ensure that the uncertainty sets $\Omega_\theta(x)$ \emph{both} guarantee coverage \emph{and} ensure optimal downstream task performance, it is necessary to design an end-to-end training methodology that can incorporate both of these desiderata in a fully differentiable manner.
+However, to ensure that the uncertainty sets $\Omega_\theta(x)$ \emph{both} guarantee coverage \emph{and} ensure optimal downstream task performance, it is necessary to design an end-to-end training methodology that can incorporate both desiderata in a fully differentiable manner.
 We propose such a methodology in \Cref{alg:dauq}.

-Our end-to-end training approach uses minibatch gradient descent to minimize the empirical task loss $\ell(\theta) = \frac{1}{N} \ell_i(\theta)$ where $\ell_i(\theta) = f(x_i, y_i, z_\theta^\star(x_i))$.
+Our end-to-end training approach minimizes the empirical task loss $\ell(\theta) = \frac{1}{N} \sum_{i=1}^N \ell_i(\theta)$ using minibatch gradient descent, where $\ell_i(\theta) = f(x_i, y_i, z_\theta^\star(x_i))$.
 This requires differentiating through both the robust optimization problem as well as the conformal prediction step.
-The gradient of the task loss on a single instance is $\deriv{\ell_i}{\theta} = \pderiv{f}{z}|_{(x_i, y_i, z_\theta^\star(x_i))} \pderiv{z_\theta^\star}{\theta}|_{x_i}$, where $\pderiv{z_\theta^\star}{\theta}|_{x_i}$ can be computed by differentiating through the Karush–Kuhn–Tucker (KKT) conditions of the convex reformulation of the optimization problem \eqref{eq:z-star} (\textit{i.e.}, the problems \eqref{eq:z-star-box-nonrobust}, \eqref{eq:z-star-ellipsoid-nonrobust}) following the approach of \citet{amos_optnet_2017}, under mild assumptions on the differentiability of $f$ and $g$.
-Note that the gradient of any convex optimization problem can be computed with respect to its parameters as such \cite[Appendix B]{agrawal_differentiable_2019}.
+The gradient of the task loss on a single instance is $\deriv{\ell_i}{\theta} = \pderiv{f}{z}(x_i, y_i, z_\theta^\star(x_i)) \cdot \pderiv{z_\theta^\star}{\theta}(x_i)$, where $\pderiv{z_\theta^\star}{\theta}(x_i)$ is computed by differentiating through the Karush–Kuhn–Tucker (KKT) conditions of the convex reformulation of the optimization problem \eqref{eq:z-star} (i.e., the problems \eqref{eq:z-star-box-nonrobust}, \eqref{eq:z-star-ellipsoid-nonrobust}) following the approach of \citet{amos_optnet_2017}, under mild assumptions on the differentiability of $f$ and $g$.
+Note that the gradient of any convex optimization problem can be computed with respect to its parameters as such \citep[Appendix B]{agrawal_differentiable_2019}.